juxor/afaq/markdown/secGint.md

 well as Kropotkin).
-Nevertheless, it is this inconsistency -- the non- anarchist aspect of individualist anarchism -- which right "libertarians" like Murray Rothbard select and concentrate on, ignoring the anti-capitalist context in which this aspect of individualist thought exists within.
+Nevertheless, it is this inconsistency -- the non- anarchist aspect of individualist anarchism -- which right "libertarians" like Murray Rothbard select and concentrate on, ignoring the anti-capitalist context in which this aspect of individualist thought exists.
 As David Wieck pointed out:

 > _"Out of the history of anarchist thought and action Rothbard has pulled forth a single thread, the thread of individualism, and defines that